sarah11918/docsfordev/src/pages/en/chapter3.md

 YOU EXPERIMENTED UNTIL YOU FOUND YOUR COMFORT ZONE

 Set yourself up similarly for writing docs!
-Choose your writing tools as carfully as you choose your dev tools!
+Choose your writing tools as carefully as you choose your dev tools!

 Don't forget to consider:
-- the format for your final content (eg if required output will Markdown, you need a Markdown editor)
+- the format for your final content (eg if required output will be Markdown, you need a Markdown editor)
 - the shareability of drafts for feedback/review (if you will need to collaborate, you'll need to find a tool that works for all collaborators)

 ## Write for Skimming